JetBrains/lets-plot-docs/source/index.rst

 Installation
 ------------

-You can try the Lets-Plot library in `Datalore <https://datalore.jetbrains.com>`__.
-Lets-Plot is available in Datalore out-of-the-box.
+You can try the Lets-Plot library in `Datalore <https://datalore.jetbrains.com>`__ where it is available out-of-the-box.

 To install the Lets-Plot library onto your computer, run the following command: